taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"I'm not always happy about the Elders' decision either, but don't let their farts kill your appetite."**

 No response from Asoka.
-Min loses her patience.

-Min: **"In that case, starve yourself!
-Discover what good that does for anyone!"**
+After a long awkward pause, Min is unable to think of what to do.

+Min: **"Ok, well...I'll come back later then..."**

 ### Page 8

 It's late afternoon, almost sunset.
 Asoka is sitting up in their hammock and drinking from the cloth water canteen that had been hanging by their hammock.
 Asoka is so weak that Iri must help hold up the canteen, which is getting empty.
+A pile of papayas have appeared next to the hammock.

-Iri: *"You'll have to get out of bed, at least for more water..."*
+Iri: *"You have to get out of bed..."*

 Asoka starts to cry again.
-Their stomach rumbles loudly, pityingly, and Iri looks worried.
+Their stomach rumbles loudly, pityingly, and Iri looks exasperated.

-Iri: *"Soka, pleeeaaase will you eat something?"*
+Iri: *"Soka, eat something, please??"*

-They both look up at the sound of a scratch on Asoka's sleeping bubble.
+Suddenly, the trees are full of rambunctious Automata children and many of their animal companions.
+They are chase each other through the branches as they pass a [peteca](https://en.wikipedia.org/wiki/Peteca) back and forth, reveling in the twists and jumps and turns they are able to incorporate into their movement.
+Amongst them is Min, who hits the peteca with a [Meia Lua de Compasso](https://youtu.be/IiLqVCyyoPs), foot making solid impact with the weighted fabric bottom, one hand on a tree trunk and body practically horizontal while mid-air.
+Wrapped and secured to Min's back is a large [bojagi](en.wikipedia.org/wiki/Bojagi).

+A very tiny Automata child shrieks with excitement as the peteca comes towards him.
+He eyeballs the peteca like a hawk, his gaze never wavering.
+He winds up his arm, ready to smack the peteca back towards Min...when he takes one too many steps backwards and practically throws himself backwards off the tree branch.

+Automata child: **"Aaaaaaaaaahaahahahahahahaha!"**

+The tiny Automata child lands on top of Asoka's sleeping bubble with a gelatinous bounce.
+The whole bubble ripples but holds its shape.
+The child, exhilerated from the game and his fall, falls back into the eSyrup bubble stomach first, gasping with laughter and exertion as he looks happily down at Asoka and waves.
+Asoka stares back, hunger and crushing depression momentarily forgotten.

+Automata child: **"You're Min's evil spirit!
+We brought you food!"**

 Asoka and Iri exchange a glance, then Asoka sighs and ties back their hair.

 Asoka: *"Fine, I'll get up."*

-Asoka swings their legs out of the hammock, rubbing their face with one hand.
-Iri hands Asoka their head scarf, face veil, and jacket while yelling in the direction of the inquisitive scratch.

-Iri: **"Just a minute!"**

 ### Page 9

 We see a view from above, of Asoka and Min sitting across from each other on the large tree trunk beneath Asoka's hammock.
-Asoka is wearing their head scarf, but the face veil is pulled back, revealing their face so that they can eat.
-Asoka's jacket is on but un-fastened up the front.
-Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the [bojagi](en.wikipedia.org/wiki/Bojagi) that Min had used to bring it up to Asoka's bubble.
-Asoka eats ravenously as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into two wooden cups.
-Min puts down the thermos and watches Asoka eat with satisfaction.
-Iri peers curiously into the thermos.
-Min, looking a bit abashed, offers her cup to the mechapet.
+Asoka is bare-headed and wearing only their sleeveless undershirt and trousers.
+Between the two teens is a large, mouth-watering [dosirak](https://en.wikipedia.org/wiki/Dosirak) of leftovers from the Central Hearth, sitting on top of the bojagi that Min had used to bring it up to Asoka's bubble.
+Asoka unenergetically picks at the food as Min pours from a tall thermos of sweet juice made from [Ungurahua](https://youtu.be/baWFekERwsw) fruit into several wooden cups.
+The tiny Automata child that fell onto Asoka's sleeping bubble holds out a cup of the fruit juice to Iri.

-Min: **"Sorry...wanna try?"**

-Iri: **"Sure!"**
+Automata child: **"Wanna try?"**

 Iri carefully tips a small amount of liquid into its mouth.
 Its eyes light up -- Iri likes the juice a lot!
 Iri downs the rest of the glass.
+Seeing Iri's enthusiastic response, Mawé puffs up pride.

 Iri: **"Mmmmmm!!"**

-Min: **"It's juice, made with [patua fruit](https://en.wikipedia.org/wiki/Oenocarpus_bataua)...we have a big grove nearby, I can show you how to harvest them!"**

-Asoka doesn't look up from eating.

-Asoka: **"*Whatever.*"**
+Min: **"Mawé helped me make it...it's [patua juice](https://en.wikipedia.org/wiki/Oenocarpus_bataua)!"**

+Mawé squeels with delight as Iri suddenly glows for a moment in response to the unfamiliar drink; at the same time, Asoka's clothing also briefly flash a new pattern, looking like a fractal tangle of blood vessels.
+Asoka, watching Mawé play with Iri, suddenly sees Pippa's face superimposed on Mawé.
+Asoka chokes up with sudden tears.

+Suddenly, through their tears, Asoka sees a cup of patua juice, held out by tiny hands.
+Asoka looks up to see a solemn Mawé.

+Mawé: **"When I feel bad, patua juice usually makes me feel better."**

 ### Page 10

 Min is hurt by the total lack of enthusiasm from Asoka.
 She loses her patience again.

-Min: **"What, do you plan to spend the rest of your life moping inside your sleeping bubble?
-I didn't have to bring you leftovers, you know!"**
+Min: **"Ok, I get that you're far from home and  I didn't have to bring you leftovers, you know!"**

 Asoka: **"*Then stop trying to be nice!
 It's a mistake!*"**